UK 'people's tribunal' hears claims China abused Uyghurs - WTMJ

 Chairperson Geoffrey Nice said more than three dozen witnesses would make “grave” allegations against Chinese authorities during four days of hearings.

-The tribunal does not have U.K. government backing and has no powers to sanction or punish China.
+The tribunal, made up of lawyers, academics and businesspeople, does not have U.K. government backing and has no powers to sanction or punish China.
 But organizers hope the process of publicly laying out evidence will compel international action to tackle alleged abuses against the Uyghurs, a largely Muslim ethnic group.

 Nice, a British barrister who led the prosecution of ex-Serbian President Slobodan Milosevic and has worked with the International Criminal Court, said the forum would create “a permanent body of evidence and a record, if found, of crimes perpetrated.”